mouchimotte/dotfiles/README.md

 $ . ~/.bashrc
 ```

-## Inputrc
+# inputrc/
-This section contains one file who is helping you to browse speedly your history.
+This folder contains one file who is helping you to browse speedly your history.

 ### Installation
 Copy/Paste the `.inputrc` file into yout home folder (ex: `/home/mouchi/` for me).